Bio - David Vaccaro

 This new studio version of V-Project quickly garnered glowing reviews internationally from such outlets as Fireworks Magazine, Powerplay - Rock and Metal Magazine, Inside Connection Magazine, and on-line webzines such as Metalliville.com, MelodicRock.com MetalStorm.eu, and Robkast Radio to mention just a few.

-Vaccaro has issued two albums with V-Project, featuring such highly esteemed vocalists as Robin McAuley, formerly of McAuley Schenker Group and Survivor (currently performing in the hit Las Vegas show Raiding the Rock Vault), and James Christian from the popular hard rock band House Of Lords.
+Vaccaro has issued two albums with V-Project, featuring such highly esteemed vocalists as Robin McAuley, (McAuley Schenker Group, Survivor, the Las Vegas show Raiding the Rock Vault), and James Christian from the popular hard rock band House Of Lords.
 Christian’s former band had the distinction of being signed by KISS’s Gene Simmons.
 In addition to these artists, Vaccaro has also worked with vocalist Chris Post (Dillinger), and as mentioned above, Arthur Micheev (formerly of the Soviet band Avtograph), and drummer Derek Blevins (the Jon Butcher Axis).

 Neon Alley specializes in living and breathing blues-based hard rock that’s both classic and contemporary.
 Known for (what the band likes to call) Modern Classic Rock, Vaccaro's Neon Alley takes you back to an era when Rock wasn’t about making a quick buck, but about songs written and performed from the heart.

-In addition to Vaccaro on guitar and vocals, Neon Alley boasts a nimble and hard grooving rhythm section featuring the talents of bassist Mike McDonald and drummer, Motor City Scott Marion.
+In addition to Vaccaro on guitar and vocals, Neon Alley boasts a nimble and hard grooving rhythm section featuring the talents of bassist Mike McDonald and drummer, Michael Bangrazi replacing original drummer Motor City Scott Marion.

 Neon Alley’s self-titled debut was produced by Vaccaro whose ear for rich sonic textures and refreshingly in-the-moment instrumental performances has been honed through years of studio work, and production.
 Guitar fans will savor his tones, tasteful overdub layering, burly riffing, and fleet-fingered lead guitar work.
 The album is a peaks and valleys experience that goes from the snarling street rock of “That’s How It Is” to the tender elegant folk pop of “Only Want To Be With You.”
 Along the way, Neon Alley also cranks out some muscular rockabilly via the original “Got To Rock” and a metal-charged version of “Jailhouse Rock."